 1. Regular, or main schools – a preliminary grade and three elementary grades.
 Local authorities were allowed to extend such schools by another grade.
 Technically, they were municipal schools.
 They allowed access to gymnasiums, but the fundamental purpose of main schools was to teach German, which, from third grade on, was the only language of instruction.
 Additionally, such schools educated in religion and bookkeeping.

-2. Trivial schools, both rural and urban, teaching writing and reading, bookkeeping and religion.125 The classes were in Polish, Ruthenian and German.
+2. Trivial schools, both rural and urban, teaching writing and reading, bookkeeping and religion.125 The classes were in Polish, Rusyn, and German.

 3. Parish schools were the most numerous ones.
 They were teaching basic writing, reading, bookkeeping and religious singing skills.
-Some classes were in Polish and Ruthenian, some in German.
-Protopsaltai and organists usually served as teachers.
+Some classes were in Polish and Rusyn, some in German.
+Cantors and organists usually served as teachers.

 Clergy played a major role in education, particularly in elementary education.
-In the territories with Ruthenian population, it was Greek-Catholic clergy.
-Trivial schools were directly subordinate to deanery inspectors, while parish schools to parish priests.
+In the territories with a Rusyn population, it was Greek Catholic clergy.
+Trivial schools were directly subordinate to deanery inspectors, while parish schools were to parish priests.
 The inspectors’ duties were usually performed by deputy deans.
 One district usually consisted of two deaneries.
-According to official sources, there were 360 elementary schools in the Greek-Catholic diocese of Przemyśl in 1866.126 Church sources give the number of 533 in 1867.127 The difference is due to the fact that the official rolls tended not to include some poorly performing parish schools.
+According to official sources, there were 360 elementary schools in the Greek Catholic diocese of Przemyśl in 1866.126 Church sources give the number of 533 in 1867.127 The difference is due to the fact that the official rolls tended not to include some poorly performing parish schools.
 Their categories were gradually changed.
 The number of trivial schools was growing, as they were replacing parish schools.
-Classes were being mostly taught by protopsaltai from local churches.
-The percentage of schoolchildren attending elementary schools in the 1850s was relatively low: in the school year 1858/59 it was 19.5 percent in the Biecz poviat; 16.7 in the Dukla poviat; 12.9 in the Krosno poviat; and 39.6 in the Muszyna poviat.128
+Classes were being mostly taught by cantors from local churches.
+The percentage of schoolchildren attending elementary schools in the 1850s was relatively low: in the school year 1858/59 it was 19.5 percent in the Biecz district; 16.7 in the Dukla district; 12.9 in the Krosno district; and 39.6 in the Muszyna district.128

-In the constitutional period, the Imperial Council passed the Imperial Public School Act of 14 May 1869, introducing public elementary schools with a locally prevailing language as the language of instruction.
+In the constitutional period, the Imperial Council passed the Imperial Public School Act of 14 May 1869, introducing public elementary schools with the locally prevailing language as the language of instruction.
 Two types of schools were established – common and comprehensive.
-At least one eight-grade comprehensive school was to be established for each two school districts, and three or four at least four-grade common schools in each district.
+At least one eight-grade comprehensive school was to be established for every two school districts, and three or four at least four-grade common schools in each district.
 Education was compulsory for all children aged 6 to 12.
 Avoiding this obligation was penalized.
 As a result, 91.3 percent of all enrolled students attended school systematically in the school year 1883/84.129 The education system was supervised by the National School Council established in 1867, which coordinated the activities of regional school councils, supervising, in turn, local school councils.
 As many as 37 school districts existed in Galicia in 1883/84.
-Lemkovyna was covered by four district.
-There were 43 elementary schools with Polish and 13 with Ruthenian as the language of instruction in Nowy Sącz district; 37 and 17, respectively, in Gorlice district; 66 and 10 in Jasło district; while in Sanok district – 57 schools with Polish, 17 with Ruthenian and 17 with both Polish and Ruthenian.130 This breakdown shows that there were around 60 elementary schools in Lemkovyna at that time.
+Lemkovyna was covered by four districts.
+There were 43 elementary schools with Polish and 13 with Rusyn as the language of instruction in Nowy Sącz district; 37 and 17, respectively, in Gorlice district; 66 and 10 in Jasło district; while in Sanok district – 57 schools with Polish, 17 with Rusyn and 17 with both Polish and Rusyn.130 This breakdown shows that there were around 60 elementary schools in Lemkovyna at that time.
 Each district had a school inspector nominated by the minister of education.
-It was not allowed to perform the duties of both a protopsaltis and teacher at the same time.
-The schools for protopsaltai-techers (in Przemyśl and Lviv) were converted into schools for protopsaltai only.
-Teachers were educated in special schools for teachers and pedagogy instruction courses.
+It was not allowed to perform the duties of both a cantor and teacher at the same time.
+The schools for cantor-taechers (in Przemyśl and Lviv) were converted into schools for cantors only.
+Teachers were educated in special schools for teachers and pedagogy courses.